Aetherinox/csf-firewall/docs/docs/install/quickstart/install.md

 <br />

-Instructions on this page will cover:

-- Download
-- Install
-- Basic Configuration
-- Whitelist User IPs
-- Access Web Interface
+If you need detailed instructions, please view the [full installation guide](download.md).

 <br />

-If you need detailed instructions, please view the [full installation guide](download.md).
+## :aetherx-axj-bell:{ .icon-tldr } Summary

+The following is a summary of what this page explains:

+- [x] How to download CSF
+- [x] How to install CSF
+- [x] Basic Configuration
+- [x] Enabling the Web Interface
+- [x] Whitelisting your user IP
+- [x] Accessing the CSF Web interface
+- [x] Troubleshooting help

 <br />